lydgate/bmndr/README.md

 This will upload your daily total tasks created __before__ 2013-07-17 to Beeminder.
 The reason I set a date was so that I could make progress on old tasks without being penalized for creating new tasks.

+You can also Beemind disk space usage on Linux pretty easily:

+    0 9 * * * bmndr disk $(df <list of partitions> | awk '{s+=$3} END {print s/1024/1024}}') automatic import from df

+This will upload the amount of diskspace used by the partitions you specify.
+This could be useful if you're trying to clear out space and want to Beemind it.

 Todo
 ====